 Top 3 Playgrounds with Cafes in Melbourne's East

-The Wyreena Playspace is adjacent to the Conservatory Cafe.
-Not only is the playground super cute, with wooden carvings, small bird statues and a wonderful tube slide, but the cafe serves a lovely selection of meals and light snacks at reasonable prices.
+Conveniently located besides the Conservatory Cafe is the Wyreena Playspace.
+The playground is adorable with its wooden carvings, small bird statues, and fantastic tube slide, and the cafe offers delicious meals and snacks at affordable prices.

 The Royal Botanic Gardens at Cranbourne

-There is a picnic area here and a beautiful cafe serving a wide variety of food, and a little kiosk near the lake precinct.
+Near the lake precinct, you'll find a picnic area, a beautiful cafe selling a wide variety of food, and a small kiosk.